Working in Partnership: Safeguarding Adults Week 18 – 22 November 2024

 To achieve safer cultures and communities, practitioners and members of the community should be professionally curious.
 This involves looking, listening, asking direct questions and reflecting on ALL of the information received.
 We need to be recognising signs that harm could be occurring, asking questions to learn more about what is happening and talking to others within and outside of our organisational context, where necessary, to follow-up concerns.

-Today, we are focused on exploring how we can embed co-production within our practice and actively listen to people with lived experience.
-We are encouraging organisations to share challenges and successes about how to effectively listen and respond to the voices of people they work with.
+On this day, we will explore how we can embed these approaches successfully in our service design and everyday practices.
+We are encouraging organisations to share challenges and successes about how to effectively partner with the people they support.

 Wednesday – Establishing Professional Boundaries